jappeace/jappeaceApplication/content/newtypes.md

 ```

 Of course this extra safety comes at the cost of more boilerplate,
-but these few lines add a lot of safety.
+but these few lines add a lot of safety:
+We won't be able to mix an email or password anymore on login,
+all the way from frontend input to backend the backend.
+This is analogous to having integration tests on user input fields,
+ajax calls, http endpoints, and database insertion.
+That's a lot of safety for two extra lines of newtypes,
-So we accept this trade and move on.
+therefore we accept this trade and move on.

 # Database
 Ok so now we can put the fields of login directly into our